abcruxy/gapminder-offline/docs/build.md

-# How to build and publish Gapminder Offline
+# How to build and publish Dice

 ## Expected software for build process provides: